 (a) “Embracing your dark side”

-New Age author, Rainer Wilkie said that we must love and accept the “dragons” within us and go deeper into darkness to discover the root of our existence.
+New Age author, Rainer Wilkie, said that we must love and accept the “dragons” within us and go deeper into darkness to discover the root of our existence.
 This is an integral occult philosophy.
-The “dragon” or the dark side represents all secret evil and perverse fantasies that the polite society will not tolerate.
-Embracing it means loving and expressing your most disgusting, evil and violent inner thoughts and breaking all your personal moral boundaries.
+The “dragon” or dark side represents all the secret evil and perverse fantasies that the polite society will not tolerate.
+Embracing it means loving and expressing your most repulsive, evil and violent inner thoughts and breaking your personal moral boundaries.